 - Extensive integrations

-Dialfire is a provider that has a dedicated pay-as-you-go pricing tier.
+Dialfire is a provider that has a dedicated pay-as-you-go pricing tier, meaning users will pay an initial base fee in addition to whichever features they would like.
 This sort of pricing structure is very useful for businesses that have limited dialing requirements but want a dialer that can work through a list quickly.
 Every Dialfire plan has predictive dialing, but for the Basic and Pay-As-You-Go plans, you’ll be charged $0.001 per call made.

-Outside of these plans, the predictive dialer is rolled into the subscription prices of their Advanced and Professional offerings.
-These are also very inexpensive; they cost $20 and $25, respectively.
+Outside of these plans, the predictive dialer is rolled into the subscription prices of their Advanced, Professional, and Enterprise offerings.
+These are also very inexpensive; they cost $20, $25, and $35, respectively.
 Unlike some service providers, the Pay-As-You-Go plan doesn’t charge an agent fee, and they have no basic required number of agents.
 Businesses that have irregular outbound calling may find that this is a great option when they don’t want to be locked into a contract.

 As it is with most providers, some of the more useful features are locked behind Dialfire’s various plans.
 If you want to call scripting or configurable contact forms, then you’ll have to invest in Professional.
 This plan is going to be the only way you’ll be able to manage campaigns with full customization unless to pay $0.002 per instance as an add-on.